libp2p/specs/webrtc/webrtc.md

 1. _B_ advertises support for the WebRTC browser-to-browser protocol by appending `/webrtc` to its relayed multiaddr, meaning it takes the form of `<relayed-multiaddr>/webrtc/p2p/<b-peer-id>`.

-2. Upon discovery of _B_'s multiaddress, _A_ learns that _B_ supports the WebRTC transport through the (constrained) W3C API and knows how to establish a relayed connection to _B_ to run the `/webrtc-signaling` protocol on top.
+2. Upon discovery of _B_'s multiaddress, _A_ learns that _B_ supports the WebRTC transport and knows how to establish a relayed connection to _B_ to run the `/webrtc-signaling` protocol on top.

 3. _A_ establish a relayed connection to _B_.
    Note that further steps depend on the relayed connection to be authenticated, i.e. that data sent on the relayed connection can be trusted.